LeaWeiss206/LeaWeiss206/README.md

 # About Me

 Hi there!
 I'm Lea, a passionate software engineer with expertise in front-end, back-end, and embedded systems development.
 I love solving complex problems and continuously learning new technologies to build user-centric applications that make a meaningful impact.
-If you'd like to get in touch, feel free to reach out via email at lea86206@gmail.com.

 ## Languages and Tools

 <p align="left">